-No information is available regarding the benefits of revaccinating persons before summer travel who were already vaccinated in the preceding fall.
-Persons at high risk who receive the previous season's vaccine before travel should be revaccinated with the current vaccine the following fall or winter.
-Persons aged \geq 50 years and persons at high risk should consult with their physicians before embarking on travel during the summer to discuss the symptoms and risks for influenza and the advisability of carrying antiviral medications for either prophylaxis or treatment of influenza.
+No information is available regarding the benefits of revaccinating persons before summer travel who were already vaccinated during the preceding fall.
+Persons at high risk who received the previous season's vaccine before travel should be revaccinated with the current vaccine the following fall or winter.
+Persons aged \geq 50 years and persons at high risk should consult with their health-care provider before embarking on travel during the summer to discuss the symptoms and risks for influenza and other travel-related diseases.